-Tasmania's pure and remote waterways make it one of the world's last great fisheries with easily accessible fishing experiences found within minutes of city centres.
+Tasmania's pure and remote waterways make it one of the world's last great fisheries with good fishing found within minutes of our city centres.

-There's excellent fly fishing to be had everywhere from glacial highland lakes and the rocky rapids of the South Esk and Macquarie rivers to the calmer waters of the Huon River in the Huon Valley, south of Hobart.
-The Central Plateau World Heritage Area contains more than 3000 lakes, ponds and tarns, most brimming with wild brown trout.
+There's excellent fly fishing everywhere from glacial highland lakes brimming with wild brown trout to the rocky rapids of the South Esk and Macquarie rivers to the calm waters of the Huon River, south of Hobart.

-Tasmania also has sensational game fishing waters – only 20 minutes from shore – and holds many game fishing world records.
-Tasmanian game fishing waters stretch from Flinders Island in the north-east, past St Helens and all the way down the east coast to the Tasman Peninsula.
-In addition to its game fishing records, Tasmania holds six world records for southern bluefin tuna.
+Tasmania also has sensational game fishing waters only 20 minutes from shore and holds many game fishing world records including six world records for southern bluefin tuna.
+Our game fishing waters stretch from Flinders Island in the north-east, past St Helens and all the way down the east coast to the Tasman Peninsula.

-Professional charters are available across the island state and casual fishing can be enjoyed in many of Tassie's most beautiful locations.
+Professional charters are available and casual fishing can be enjoyed in many of Tassie's most beautiful locations.